dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 - **`--buffersize <size>`**

   Sets the size of the in-memory circular buffer, in megabytes.
-Default 256 MB.
+Default 256 MB.Install

 - **`--clreventlevel <clreventlevel>`**